 How did you get started in sim racing?

-If we're talking about competitively sim racing then that's something which has happened in the last few years.
+If we're talking about competitive sim racing then that's something which has happened in the last few years.
 I was looking for something interesting and challenging to do with my own simulator which I already owned so I looked into joining a few leagues with some people that I'd met along the way.
 I got some messages asking me to join various teams among other things and those people who have been there throughout this journey are still with me now, one of which is Leandro Schäfer who is in the PaddlUp Esports team, mainly because of his speed but also because he is well organised when it comes to pit stop strategies!

 To start with though, I was introduced to simulators quite early on by my dad.
 We're quite a motorsport-oriented family so he was enjoying racing online with his friends.
 From the age of about three, I was on his lap steering on his simulator and he realised I was actually trying to make it around the corners.
 That's something I've always done for fun and then we started karting things expanded from there.
 I had my own computer when I was about 12 or 13 and was using the simulator for fun but then we got to the stage a couple of years ago when I started competing in leagues because I was looking for something more challenging.
-So I've been sim racing a long time.
+So I've been sim racing for a long time.

 How has your rig evolved over time?